marrow16/Binder/README.md

 ```
 As above, when constructing a binder, the first argument is the HTML template (either as a string or an exsiting node from the DOM).
 The second argument is the actual bindings - an object where the property names are a CSS selector to indentify the node/attribute to be populated and the property values are the binding instruction of what to bind... how to construct the value to be be inserted into the generated HTML.

-and then to use the binder to generate a new node:-
+and then to use the binder to generate a new node:
 ```javascript
 var newNode = myBinder.bind({
     'uid': '27e7a5284dee',
     'name': 'My first item'
 });
 ```
-would produce a node with the following HTML:-
+would produce a node with the following HTML:
 ```html
 <a id="item-link-27e7a5284dee" href="/items/27e7a5284dee">My first item</a>
 ```